COVID-19: Children, Families & Schools

 During this unprecedented national health emergency, Dr. Debra Duardo encourages educators to unite and lead with empathy, focused on knowledge over fear and on protecting the most vulnerable.

 During this time, LACOE has taken steps to help prevent the spread of COVID-19.
-All our buildings are closed to the public and social distancing practices are in place.
+All our buildings are closed to the public and physical distancing practices are in place.
 At the same time, we are ensuring continuity of critical functions, including payroll for thousands of district and other agency employees.
 Thank you for all that you do.
 Please stay safe and well.

 Free Meals at Grab & Go Food Centers